Incoming Exchange Students…Welcome to UMKC!

 - Your program application is complete once a check mark appears next to each application item.

 - All new international students are charged $100 for our online partner exchange application.
 Additional fees include an $80 charge per semester fee from the International Student Affairs Office (ISAO), as well as the UMKC required health insurance.
-The ISAO and health insurance charges will appear on your student Pathway (UMKC billing account) once you arrive in Kansas City and are enrolled in classes.
+The ISAO and health insurance charges will appear on your student Pathway account (UMKC course and billing account) once you arrive in Kansas City and are enrolled in classes.

 - Email Kate Wozniak to indicate you have started the application process.

 All exchange students will be charged for UMKC International Student Health Insurance.
 UMKC does not accept health insurance from other countries.
 The cost of the mandatory health insurance is approximately … for fall semester and …. for spring.
 For a full academic year (Aug-July), insurance is approximately $… per student.
 This fee will be placed on your student Pathway UMKC billing account.

 UMKC Residential Life offers housing on the Volker Campus providing students a place to meet and hang out with other students and be close to campus and the city.
-Exchange Students may also decide to live in off campus housing in Kansas City.Read more
+Exchange students typically choose to live in an on campus residence hall.

 UMKC Volker Campus Housing

 We recommend making on-campus housing reservations before coming to Kansas City.
 Most exchange students choose to live on the Volker Campus, because of the close proximity to classes, the international offices, and the opportunity to meet American students.
 Please visit the UMKC Residential Life website to learn more about Volker Campus housing options.
 We have places reserved especially for exchange students in either Johnson Hall or Oak Street Hall.
 Both Johnson and Oak Street require students to purchase a meal plan.

 While admission to the university does not guarantee that students will receive university housing.
 Turning all application materials in on time will help us find you a place.